Merchant151/open_ssh_ports/README.md

 ```
 # A word about SSH safety...

+It's important not to leave ports open and to finely control and monitor network access when doing stuff like this on a computer that is connected to the internet.
 For the purposes of this project.
 I will only be opening SSH to myself over my local network.
+I will try to follow the following practices:

-I will use firewall deny rules to prevent un-Authorized connection
+[ ] I will use firewall deny rules to prevent un-Authorized connection.

-I will monitor all active connections from the host.
+[ ] I will monitor all active connections from the host.

-I will consider using SSH keys instead of password connection.
+[ ] I will consider using SSH keys instead of password connection.

+### Steps

 Lets enable port 22 on a Debian based system.
 For this we will use ufw (Uncomplicated Firewall)